jeremy-hunter3692/RadioApp/README.md

-# Cool Bananas
+# MixTape!

-## What is Cool Bananas?
+## What is MixTape?
-Simply the best image captioning website ever!
+Simply the best website ever for creating a mix-tape!

 ## Where to look for the planning?
 [Check out the Miro board!](https://miro.com/app/board/uXjVPaYXUUQ=/)